Constructive Criticism: Don’t Make the Truth Hurt

 You also want the recipient to feel good enough about your comments to take the appropriate action.
 A poorly delivered critique can totally backfire on you.

-And hopefully the recipient will feel grateful to you for the feedback and learn something along the way.
+And hopefully, the recipient will feel grateful to you for the helpful feedback and learn something along the way.

-Understanding how to offer criticism in a way that is productive and positive can ensure you get what you need from another person without leaving them bruised and battered in the process.
+Understanding how to give criticism in a way that is productive and positive can ensure you get what you need from another person without leaving them bruised and battered in the process.

-Here are six strategies for offering constructive criticism:
+Here are six strategies for giving constructive criticism: